 Note that this video discusses both dropdowns and checkboxes.

 Click on the Data menu option and then Data Validation.

 Once the Data validation window pops up, choose List of items from the criteria drop-down box.

 Pick from a few different symbols

 Copy and paste the two checkmark symbols below.
 These will be the two options that show in the drop-down list.
-If you would like other symbols, they can be found by using Insert Special Characters option in Google Docs and copy and pasting them back into Sheets.
+If you would like other symbols, consider using the Insert Special Characters add-on for Google Sheets.
 Below are two easy, intuitive symbols.

 Keep the rest of the options at their defaults and choose save.
 You now have a check box!